bssalmans/Linux_C_Programming_Exercises/README.md

 Linux_C_Programming_Exercises
 =============================

-This repository is comprosed of C programming exercises in the Linux environment
+This repository is comprised of C programming exercises in the Linux environment